What is metastatic melanoma?

 - Ipilimumab is a monoclonal antibody that targets CTLA-4.
 It can increase survival in metastatic melanoma.

-- Sorafenib, dabrafenib and vemurafenib target the B-RAF protein which is mutated in most metastatic melanoma.
+- vemurafenib, sorafenib and dabrafenib target the BRAF protein which is mutated in some metastatic melanomas.
 Trematinib inhibits the MAPK signalling pathway in melanoma with BRAF mutations.
-These new drugs can lead to a very good initial improvement but eventually the metastatic melanoma progresses.
-Recent trials showed very good results in terms of improving survival with dabrafenib and with vemurafenib – antibodies which bind to mutated B-RAF.
+These new drugs (often in combination) can lead to a very good initial improvement but eventually the metastatic melanoma progresses.

 - Therapies which block formation of new blood vessels can also be helpful as additional treatments.